Club Adventures Logo

 Safety

-Please be aware that local laws governing tourism facilities in this region differ from those in your home country and not all the accommodation which we use has a fire exit, fire extinguishers or smoke alarms., TRAFFIC AND DRIVING ON THE OTHER SIDE OF THE ROAD:
+Local laws governing tourism facilities in this region may differ from those in your home country and accommodation we use may not have a fire exit, fire extinguishers or smoke alarms., TRAFFIC AND DRIVING ON THE OTHER SIDE OF THE ROAD:

 Depending on where you come from please note that drivers in this part of the world may drive on the opposite side of the road from what you are used to.
 Look both ways before crossing any road.
 Traffic can be a little more chaotic than you might be used to at home.
 Be aware!, PETTY THEFT AND PERSONAL SAFETY